Staff Members

 Allison Rollans

-Circle of Parents Facilitator Allison loves supporting families through pregnancy, birth and those first few years.
-As a parent facilitator of Pregnancy Connects she loves supporting expecting parents feel comfortable in their own experiences and sharing with other expectant parents in the safe virtual setting of Circle of Parents.
-Outside of her work with the Children's Council you will find her teaching childbirth classes and supporting parents as a doula, an infant feeding specialist & positive parenting practitioner.
+Babes On Blankets Facilitator Allison loves supporting families through pregnancy, birth and those first few years.
+As a parent facilitator of Babes On Blankets, she loves helping parents of babies and toddlers feel comfortable in their own experiences and sharing with other parents in the safe setting of Circle of Parents.
+Outside of her work with the Children's Council, you will find her teaching childbirth classes and supporting parents as a doula, an infant feeding specialist & a positive parenting practitioner.
 She is also a certified health coach and works with moms and children to help them understand their best nutrition, exercise & lifestyle choices.
-She is passionate about the importance of parents' mental health during this very changing time.
-Aside from in-depth training in perinatal mood disorders–such as postpartum anxiety & depression, she works with the local High Country PSI chapter to raise money and awareness for training and support.
+She is passionate about the importance of parents' mental health during this time of change.
+Aside from in-depth training in perinatal mood disorders such as postpartum anxiety & depression, she works with the local High Country PSI chapter to raise money and awareness for training and support.
 Her most accomplished element she claims is her family; happily married with 3 grown children whom she loves tremendously.
-She knows that a parent's transition into parenthood can be happier and healthier with support. |
+She knows that a person's transition into parenthood can be happier and healthier with support. |